suneel944/UAF/README.md

         ```bash
         python cli.py --mode decrypt --key <generated_secret_key> --data_file <relative_file_path>
         ```

+## Contributing

+We welcome contributions to this project!
+Before you start, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file.
+It contains important information about our development process, coding standards, and how to submit pull requests.

+Key points:
+- We use [Conventional Commits](https://www.conventionalcommits.org/) for our commit messages.
+- Our version bumping is automated based on these commit messages.
+- Please ensure your code follows our style guide and passes all tests.

+Your contributions help make this project better for everyone.
+Thank you for your support!

 ## Running Tests
 - Now everything is setup and running fine, one final thing to test if things are really working.
 To run tests, run the following command